FedericoDM/NLP-Police-Complaints/README.md

 **Data Cleaning**

 In order to create a unified cleaning procedure, we created the `TextParser` class in the `text_parser.py` file.
-This class contains methods to clean the text, such as removing punctuation, removing stop words, lemmatizing, etc. The class works as follows:
+This class contains methods to clean the text, such as removing punctuation, removing stop words, lemmatizing, etc. Note that several constants are defined _within_ the file.

+The class works as follows:

 ```python
 from text_parser import TextParser